BORoS49/UCI-Cloud-Networking/README2.md

 Load balancers will help protect against the aspects of SQL injection and cross site scripting.
 This Jump Box will provide a high level of security to the databases and webservers by making them inaccessible to the public internet.
 It will accomplish by using a complicated/generated key or .pem file and using the SSH protocols.
 The Jump Box will also house and run the needed containers and images to allow the webservers and databases to comminute.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
-- When Filebeat is deployed it will monitor the network simplify the data logs to be reviewed at a later time/date
+- When Filebeat is deployed it will monitor the network and simplify the data logs to be reviewed at a later time/date
 - When metricbeat is added it will record the statistical data from the OS, such as CPU usage and RAM usage, and record services running on the server.
 Although metricbeats is not deployed in my network this is a highly recommended practice.

 The configuration details of each machine may be found below.